 Maxim 3: A properly oriented heart comes from the indwelling Holy Spirit of God.

-.
+Only God can reorient your heart.
 Apart from the power of God working within you, your heart will forever be disoriented.
 Unfortunately, the regenerate man can also perform these activities with an improperly oriented heart because he still has the old nature, and he can still surrender to it.
 Having the indwelling Holy Spirit does not mean that the heart is automatically properly aligned.
 Whereas before his regeneration he had no choice but to submit to his sinful nature (because it was the only one he had), he is now free to make a choice.
 Will he submit to the old sinful nature or to the new godly nature?
 Because of this, Maxim 3 must be modified:

 Maxim 3 (modified): A properly oriented heart comes from yielding to the indwelling Holy Spirit of God, rather than the old sinful nature.